ProstoyVadila/goproj/README.md

 goproj config -a "Bobert Doe" --skip="Dockerfile,.dockerignore,internal/,pkg/" --git=false --vscode=false
 ```

-Or you can set/change a global config manually by creating/changing `~/.goproj.config.toml` file in your user folder (It doesn't exist by default).
+Or you can set/change a global config manually by creating/changing `~/.config/goproj/goproj.config.toml` file (It doesn't exist by default).

 This is a list of all flags: